igorski/pinball-schminball/README.md

 ## TODO

+* should we update Actor constructors to accept on-screen coordinates which are internally transformed (see actor unit test for bounds)
 * pinball-table status display should flash messages on certain events
 * underworld should be set on game and only unlocked after certain event
 * isInsideViewport check should take angle into account for rects and flippers